 Floating Roof Tank Fires are Common

-As an example, if the lightning strike hits a nearby stack.
-This can cause the charge in the tank walls to discharge rapidly.
-The trouble is, this leaves a ‘bound charge’ suspended in the product itself, which if the tank is not earthed (grounded) robustly, this can create a secondary arc.
+As an example, if the lightning strike hits an adjacent stack.
+This strike can cause the charge in the tank walls to discharge rapidly.
+The prolem of leaving a ‘bound charge’ suspended in the product itself.
+Hence, failing to earth or ground the tank robustly.
+Therefore this situation can create a secondary arc.
 Igniting the vapours!

-This highlights why lightning does NOT have to hit the tank itself to cause an explosion/fire.
+This typical scenario highlights why lightning does NOT have to hit the tank itself to cause an explosion or fire.

 Reducing the Risk

-Floating Roof Tank SHUNTS shown in the image above, have been used for many years as the default method to earth-out (ground) the roof to the tank wall.
+Floating Roof Tank SHUNTS shown in the image above, used for many years as the default method to earth-out (ground) the roof to the tank wall.

 What else do you need to consider?

 Lightning has a complex personality.
 It is made up of multiple frequencies from DC to Megahertz (MHz).
-Thus, the lightning current can in turn exhibit multiple behaviours or responses, unlike a single power frequency related fault.
+Thus, the lightning current can, in turn, exhibit many behaviours or responses, unlike a single power frequency related fault.
 The average energy released in a single lightning flash to the ground is 55 kWh.
 A significant amount of energy by modern generation standards.

-According to IEC 62305, Lightning current magnitudes for a Class I, lightning protection level (LPL) are considered and designed to withstand 200 kA.
-A feature of lightning currents is the fact that most of this energy is expended in only 100 to 300 microseconds and that the lightning reaches peak current in a matter of microseconds, i.e. it manifests in the form of a ‘pulse’ (discharge).
+According to IEC 62305, Lightning current magnitudes for a Class I, lightning protection level (LPL) consider and design to withstand 200 kA.
+A feature of lightning currents is the fact that most of this energy expends in only 100 to 300 microseconds and that the lightning reaches peak current in a matter of microseconds, i.e. it manifests in the form of a ‘pulse’ (discharge).

 What does this mean for the Floating Roof Tank?

 One option is to rely on the tank shunts as the only protection measure.
 But as mentioned earlier, this carries a significant risk of failure when you most need it.
 Large tanks deform during high winds, i.e. in storms!
 Compromising how the shunts perform.
-Overtime, the shunts themselves take on deformation and effectively get stuck into positions that are simply not in contact with the shell.
-For every shunt not in contact with the shell equates to an increase of arcing and overloading the remaining shunts.
+Over time, the shunts themselves take on deformation and effectively get stuck into positions that are not in contact with the shell.
+For every shunt not in connection with the tank, shell equates to an increase of arcing and overloading the remaining shunts.
 No prizes for what can happen next!

 Supplement the shunts with a conventional direct cable connection from the shell wall to the roof.
 Although not an elegant, it does add a layer of mitigation by providing a low resistance connection, at least.
 The downside is the risk of cable-snagging and getting cut without anyone noticing until it’s too late.
-Inspections of live tanks at high-level usually requires special breathing equipment and pre-planning as part of scheduled maintenance.
-Therefore, it could be months before a severed cable is noticed.
+Inspections of live tanks at high-level usually require special breathing equipment and pre-planning as part of scheduled maintenance.
+Therefore, seeing a severed cable may take many months.

-In addition, the cable is fixed length, therefore, fixed impedance regardless of roof position.
+Also, the cable is fixed length, therefore, fixed impedance regardless of roof position.
 This impedance can be quite high if not carefully considered.
-The low impedance bond is particularly important if the tank suffers a direct strike where the energy is discharged more locally, and the higher frequency component of lightning plays a more significant role.
+The low impedance bond is particularly important if the tank suffers a direct strike discharging the energy more locally, and at the higher frequency component of lightning plays a more significant role.